sandialabs/SetProgramOptions/README.md

 is an optional parameter.
 If the *type* is left out then CMake assumes the value is a _STRING_.

 We may not wish to generate bash only output though.
-For CMake files, we might wish to generate a _cmake fragment_ file which is basically a snippet of CMake that can be loaded during a cmake call using the `-S` option: `cmake -S cmake_fragment.cmake`.
-The syntax within a cmake fragment file is the same as in a CMake script itself.
+For CMake files, we might wish to generate a _cmake fragment_ file which is basically a snippet of CMake that can be loaded during a CMake call using the `-S` option: `cmake -S cmake_fragment.cmake`.
+The syntax within a CMake fragment file is the same as in a CMake script itself.

-If the back-end generator is creating a cmake fragment file, the _set_ command generated will use [CMake set syntax].
+If the back-end generator is creating a CMake fragment file, the _set_ command generated will use [CMake set syntax].
 This looks something like `set(<variable> <value>)` but can also contain additional options.
 These extra options can be provided in the `opt-set-cmake-var` operation in the .ini file: